0xProject/EIPs/EIPS/eip-tbd.md

 The endpoints design attempts to remain as simple, and use-case agnostic as possible.
 It simply returns the state diff using the already defined [state trie](https://github.com/ethereum/wiki/wiki/Patricia-Tree#state-trie) contents.
 Instead of returning the diff of the storage root hash, it goes one level deeper and also diffs the associated storage tries.

+### Performance

+The state and storage tries are [merkle particia tries](https://github.com/ethereum/wiki/wiki/Patricia-Tree#main-specification-merkle-patricia-trie) and as such, have some nice performance characteristics.
+When diffing two tries, a traversal can ignore entire sub-tries for which parent nodes are identical.
+For the remaining nodes, a max traversal of `2 * 256` nodes is required to reach a leaf value of the trie (in reality it will be less thanks to [extension nodes](https://github.com/ethereum/wiki/wiki/Patricia-Tree#optimization)).
+This cost is also amortized between multiple modified leafs that are close to one another, as is the case for contract's storage.
+Beyond this constant cost, the remaining cost scales linearly with the number of differences between the two tries.

+Since there can be many state differences introduced within a sufficiently large block range, Ethereum clients should implement a request timeout that if reached, aborts the request.
+Despite having a request timeout on these requests, fetching state diffs for block ranges will be much more efficient then fetching every block.

 ### Related work

-The Geth team has already implemented a custom [`debug_getModifiedAccountsByNumber`](https://github.com/ethereum/go-ethereum/blob/91eec1251c06727581063cd7e942ba913d806971/eth/api.go#L421) JSON-RPC method that returns the addresses with modified ETH balances for a given block.
+The Geth team has already implemented a custom [`debug_getModifiedAccountsByNumber`](https://github.com/ethereum/go-ethereum/blob/91eec1251c06727581063cd7e942ba913d806971/eth/api.go#L421) JSON-RPC method that returns the addresses with modified ETH balances for a given block range.
 They have identified the need for a more efficient way of performing this task.

 The Parity team has implemented a custom [`trace_replayBlockTransactions`](https://wiki.parity.io/JSONRPC-trace-module#trace_replayblocktransactions) JSON-RPC method that returns the ETH balance diffs as well as storage trie diffs for all transactions within a block.
 They too have identified the need to expose this functionality to their users.